jeanleecole/archive/pages/Projects/metzerott_formatted.md

 The finger was not raised.
 As sternly as Elijah of old surveyed the rainless heavens, while the deeps afforded no water and the rivers were exhausted; while the suckling's tongue clave for thirst to his mouth, and the infant children cried for bread which none brake to feed them;&mdash;so sternly stood Frederick Richards beside the dying lives for which he would have given his own; but to save which he would not touch with so much as a finger the polluted millions of Henry Randolph.

-Alice could not quite understand it, and, indeed, it was a <p class="pagenum">Begin page 189</p> position which, for one reason or another, most people will fail to appreciate.
+Alice could not quite understand it, and, indeed, it was a <hr><p class="pagenum">Page 189</p> position which, for one reason or another, most people will fail to appreciate.
 The "price of blood" even Judas was unable to spend with a light heart; and the actual spoils of a pickpocket or burglar, most of us would gladly restore to their lawful owner; but if Henry Randolph handed his sister a hundred-dollar bill, to whom, if not to him, did it rightfully belong?
 And since to Alice's eyes it represented, not money in the abstract, still less unlawful gains, but food, clothing, strengthening cordials, and innocent pleasures for husband and son,&mdash;and when he who offered these was her own brother,&mdash;why should she not accept them?
 To her it was a distinction without a difference that her husband was willing&mdash;or rather permitted her&mdash;to receive a fair amount as board for Pinkie and Nurse Annie.

 "He has a right to provide for his own child," said Dr. Richards.